gamcil/synthaser/docs/guide/installation.rst

 Python version
 --------------

-`synthaser` is written using Python 3, and should work with any version above 3.3.
+``synthaser`` is written using Python 3, and should work with any version above 3.3.

 Dependencies
 ------------

 These packages are automatically installed when installing cblaster:

-- requests_ is used to send/retrieve data to/from the NCBI's public APIs
+- requests_
+- biopython_

 Other dependencies
 ------------------

 - RPS-BLAST is the search tool used in local cblaster searches
-- rpsbproc is used to post-process `RPS-BLAST` results to remove redundant hits and fill in information about domain families like in the web CD-Search tool
+- rpsbproc is used to post-process RPS-BLAST results to remove redundant hits and fill in information about domain families like in the web CD-Search tool

 Installation